Greg-Sam/Project2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   # <#CodeBook/>
   A simple app to help you keep track of all your coding accomplishments.
 CodeBook allows you to compete and compare your progress with your classmates and coworkers.
 Help celebrate small or large victories to encourage your friends on their coding journey!

+  Join the CodeBook family by following this link and creating an account https://radiant-headland-26253.herokuapp.com/index.html
   ***
   ## Table of Contents
   [Installation instructions](#instalation-instructions)